badlogic/paperbots/README.md

 ## Quest #2: Hello, this is robot.
 **TODO image of the grid for this quest**

 Our engineers have installed a new module on the robot.
 With it, the robot can print a number onto the cell in front of it.
 The engineering team has asked us to take the robot and its new module for a test drive.
 They want us to print the numbers 1 to 5 on a consecutive horizontal line of cells on the grid, from left to right.
-The robot should be placed at location `(0, 0)`.
+The robot should be placed at location `(0, 0)` looking to the right.

 The engineering team has provided us with Papyrus specification of a new function that they've added to the robot's function library.